HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Introduction

-\paragraph{Contributions} The main intellectual contribution of this paper is a toolchain for building secure MPC applications called HACCLE (High Assurance Compositional Cryptography: Languages and Environments).
-Our framework contains an embedded domain-specific language (eDSL) \emph{Harpoon} for designing MPC-based applications.
+\paragraph{Contributions} The main intellectual contribution of this paper is a toolchain for developing Secure MPC applications called HACCLE (High Assurance Compositional Cryptography: Languages and Environments).
+Our framework contains an embedded domain-specific language (eDSL) \emph{Harpoon} for designing MPC-based applications, and uses standard metaprogramming techniques to lower the development effort.
 Allowing seamless construction of MPC-based applications by software developers without expertise in advanced cryptography is the main purpose of providing such a high-level programming language.
 A Harpoon program is compiled to an acyclic combinational circuit, which is described in a HACCLE Intermediate Representation (HIR).
 HIR exposes the essential data-oblivious nature of MPC, and allows cryptography experts to experiment with new primitives and protocols.
-Our framework also provides a specialized backend for estimating the resource usage (\eg compute time and memory space) prior to execution.
+Our framework also provides a specialized backend for estimating the resource usage (\eg, compute time and memory space) prior to execution.

-This paper makes the following specific contributions: \begin{itemize} \itemsep0em \item \textbf{HACCLE Toolchain}: A compilation framework to build and execute MPC applications written in Harpoon -- an embedded domain-specific language (eDSL) in Scala. \item \textbf{HACCLE Intermediate Representation (HIR)}: Extensible circuit-like intermediate representation tailored to abstract cryptographic primitives used in MPC. \item \textbf{Optimization Strategies}: Methods for optimizing the MPC application by specialization as it flows through each stage of our HACCLE toolchain. \end{itemize}
+This paper makes the following specific contributions: \begin{itemize}[leftmargin=*] \item \textbf{HACCLE Toolchain}: A compilation framework to build and execute MPC applications written in Harpoon -- an embedded domain-specific language (eDSL) in Scala based on the LMS metaprogramming and compiler platform. \item \textbf{HACCLE Intermediate Representation (HIR)}: An extensible circuit-like intermediate representation tailored to abstract cryptographic primitives used in MPC. \item \textbf{Optimization Strategies}: Methods for optimizing the MPC application by specialization as it flows through each stage of our HACCLE toolchain. \end{itemize}